 Instructions:

-- Keep stirring over low heat to keep the eggs from catching on the pan.
-The eggs should start to turn into a thick custardy texture, with smaller curds forming.
+- Begin stirring to keep the eggs from catching on the pan.
+After a few minutes the eggs should start to turn into a thick custardy texture, with smaller curds forming.

 - Serve on toast with a sprinkle of chives, a grinding of black pepper and extra salt if desired.